koush/EFI-X99/README.md

 [Full List of Hardware](http://a.co/7V7E9QI)

 ### macOS Preparation
-0. Attach your Hackintosh OS drive to a real Mac.
-Use a [USB enclosure](http://amzn.to/2h4wuY0) to do this.
-1. Use Disk Utility to erase and create a GPT drive.
-  * _Mac OS Extended (Journaled)_ format
-  * Name can be anything you want
-2. On the Mac, download the latest macOS Installer (Sierra, 10.12.1 at time of writing).
-3. Run the Install macOS app.
-  * Before starting the install, click _Show All Disks_, and point it to the attached Hackintosh Drive.
-  * Install to the Hackintosh Drive
-4. Insert a USB drive into your real Mac.
+0. Insert a USB drive into your real Mac.
 This will be used to update your BIOS.
-It will also optionally serve as a USB boot stick.
+It will also optionally serve as a USB boot stick. _Note:_ If your BIOS is up to date and you do not want a USB boot stick, you can skip this step.
   * Use Disk Utility to erase the USB stick and create a GPT drive with a single Fat32 partition.
 Fat32 is mandatory for the BIOS update process.
   * [Download the latest BIOS](http://www.gigabyte.com/products/product-page.aspx?pid=5658#bios) (F23, at time of writing).
   * [Unzip and copy the BIOS file to the Fat32 partition](https://www.gigabytenordic.com/update-bios-using-q-flash-plus-x99-motherboards/).
   * Make sure the BIOS file is named GIGABYTE.bin as the previous link instructs.
 This is the file name required by the BIOS Updater.
+1. Attach your Hackintosh OS drive to a real Mac.
+Use a [USB enclosure or drive dock](http://amzn.to/2h4wuY0) to do this.
+2. Use Disk Utility to erase and create a GPT drive.
+  * _Mac OS Extended (Journaled)_ format
+  * Name can be anything you want
+3. On the Mac, download the latest macOS Installer (Sierra, 10.12.1 at time of writing).
+4. Run the Install macOS app.
+  * Before starting the install, click _Show All Disks_, and point it to the attached Hackintosh Drive.
+  * Install to the Hackintosh Drive
+5. The Mac will restart to complete the install, and then will restart into the new OS installation.
+6. Complete the installation, and reboot back into

 ### Making your Drive Bootable